eduardogsilva/wireguard_webadmin/README.md

    ```bash
    wget -O docker-compose.yml https://raw.githubusercontent.com/eduardogsilva/wireguard_webadmin/main/docker-compose.yml
    ```
+This mode is recommended for running the web admin interface.
+The container deployment will automatically generate a self-signed certificate for you.
+If you want to update your certificates, simply navigate to the `certificates` volume and replace `nginx.pem` and `nginx.key` with your own certificates.
    ### Without NGINX (Debug Mode and Testing Only)

    For a debug environment without NGINX, suitable only for testing (not recommended for production), use: